forcedotcom/salesforcedx-vscode/contributing/tests.md

 require prior authentication to have occurred and a default devhub to be set.
 These show up in several packages.
 These tests are put under `test/integration` and are named in the standard `*.test.ts` pattern.
-The package.json should have an entry like `"test:integration": "./node_modules/.bin/_mocha --recursive out/test/integration"`.
+The package.json should have an entry like `"test:integration": "yarn _mocha --recursive out/test/integration"`.
 Check out the `"test:integration"` scripts in the package.json files for the salesforce-apex-debugger and salesforce-utils-vscode packages to see how to additionally configure code coverage reporting.